auraphp/Aura.Di/README.md

         return $di->newInstance('example\package\WikiModel');
     });

 We no longer need to set the value of `'db'` at instantiation time.
-Instead, the config values for the parent `Model` class are automatically inherited by the child `BlogModel` and `WikiModel` classes, so the `'db'` constructor param for all `Model` classes automatically gets the `'database'` service.
+Instead, the params for the parent `Model` class are automatically inherited by the child `BlogModel` and `WikiModel` classes, so the `'db'` constructor param for all `Model` classes automatically gets the `'database'` service.
 (We can override that at instantiation time if we like.)

-Note the use of the `getLazy()` method.
-This is a special method intended for use with class configuration.
+Note the use of the `lazyGet()` method.
+This is a special method intended for use with params and setters.
 If we used `$di->get()`, the container would instantiate the service at that time.
-However, using `$di->getLazy()` allows the service to be instantiated only when the object being configured is instantiated.
+However, using `$di->lazyGet()` allows the service to be instantiated only when the object being configured is instantiated.
 Think of it as a lazy-loading wrapper around the service (which itself may be lazy-loaded).

+There is a corollary method called `lazyNew()`, which creates a new instance of a class instead of getting a service.
+The benefit of `lazyNew()` over `newInstance()` is the same as that of `lazyGet()` over `get()`; with `lazyNew()`, the object creation happens only when the configured class is actually created, instead of at the moment of setting.

 We do not need to write our classes in any special way to get the benefit of this configuration system.
 Any class with constructor params will be recognized by the configuration system, so long as we instantiate it via `$di->newInstance()`.